Headshot for Hilger Hammond attorney Chris Nyenhuis

 On July 7, Judge James Robert Redford issued an Order staying implementation of the Residential Building Code and Michigan Uniform Energy Code updates.
 The proposed updates in question were aiming to increase energy efficiency in homes.
 Learn more about the allegations of improper “cost-effective” analysis and the implications it could have on single family home construction.

-Michigan Supreme Court Upholds Broad Limitation on Short Term Rentals
+Supreme Court Upholds Limitations on Michigan Short Term Rentals

 Senate Bill 49 creates more Ambiguity for the Timely Issuance of MIOSHA Citations